 Islamic Córdoba (for 500 years from 758 - 1236 AD) was Medieval Europe's Culture Capital, Córdoba's Mezquita (The Great Mosque) is Europe's best Islamic site after Granada's Alhambra.

 A local guide took us on a walk through the old Jewish quarter (La Juderia).
 Then he guided us to tour the Mezquita, a beautiful Mosque with a Christian Cathedral built in the middle of it.
-Within the mosque compound there is the Patio de los Naranjos (the "patio of the orange trees") bearing many orange fruit.
+Within the mosque compound there is the Patio de los Naranjos (the "patio of the orange trees") bearing a lot of orange fruit.

-For dinner, we went to a restaurant in the new town called Taverna Salinas, listed by every guide book we read.
+For dinner, we went to a restaurant in the new town called Taverna Salinas, listed in every guide book we read.
 We even ordered the eggplant with honey, as well as potato with garlic, specifically recommended by one of the guide books.
 (In addition to those two dishes we also ordered two meat dishes.)
-However, none of the dishes we ordered stood out, and the restaurant was freezing and deserted in a winter evening at 8:00pm.
-Perhaps the restaurant would be a lot more cheerful during day time when there was sunlight streaming down from the sky?
+However, none of the dishes we ordered stood out, and the restaurant was freezing and deserted on a winter evening at 8:00pm.
+Perhaps the restaurant would be a lot more cheerful during the daytime when there was sunlight streaming down from the sky?
 Or perhaps we did not order the dishes that made the restaurant popular?
 Or perhaps the guide book authors just copied from each other without checking it out themselves?

-After a so-so dinner we walked to the old town to see the Roman bridge just south of the Mezquita.
-We found the old town pretty much deserted in this winter night, locals all went back to their home or to the new town.
-Luckily there were four of us walking together, otherwise we might have turned back before reaching the Roman bridge.
+After a so-so dinner, we walked to the old town to see the Roman bridge just south of the Mezquita.
+We found the old town pretty much deserted on this winter night.
+The locals all went back to their home or to the new town.
+Luckily, there were four of us walking together, otherwise we might have turned back before reaching the Roman bridge.
 After seeing the illuminated Roman bridge and the Mezquita in the night, we took a taxi back to the hotel.

 Day 6 - Alhambrain Granada (12/11/2009, Friday):

-When we arrived at Alhambra two local guides were waiting for us.
+When we arrived at Alhambra, two local guides were waiting for us.
 Our group of 32 were divided into two smaller teams each to follow a guide.
-The entrance to the Nazaries palace are assigned with a specific time slot, our reserved time slot was 12 noon.
+The entrance to the Nazaries palace is assigned with a specific time slot.
+Our reserved time slot was 12 noon.
 We spent an hour before noon walking around the premises, visiting the Generalife gardens (pronounced as hen-ne-ra-LEE-fe, not General-life. ^_^).
-At 12 noon we entered the Nazaries Palace, suffice to say we were wowed.
+At 12 noon we entered the Nazaries Palace.
+Suffice to say we were wowed.
 The crown jewel of the palace is the area surrounding the Court of Myrtles with a long reflection pool.

 We did not have time to visit the Cathedral in Granada.
-After Alhambra we walked directly to a hotel called Alixsedra for an included fabulous lunch buffet.
-There were hake fish, meat, bean soup (with potato, chickpea, chicken, and salted ham) and a fabulous paella.
+After Alhambra, we walked directly to a hotel called Alixsedra for an included fabulous lunch buffet.
+There was hake fish, meat, bean soup (with potato, chickpea, chicken, and salted ham) and a fabulous paella.
 Additionally, there was a cold salad station, and a desserts and fruits station.

 By the way, here is a very good interactive virtual walking tour of Alhambra from an online magazine website.

-After lunch while waiting for our bus to pick us up, we chatted with Eduardo and asked him about the name of Granada and the famous song of "Granada".
+After lunch, while waiting for our bus to pick us up, we chatted with Eduardo and asked him about the name of Granada and the famous song "Granada".
 He said that Granada in Spanish means pomegranate, the fruit.
-Military grenade is also called granada in Spanish because when you smash a pomegranate the seeds will splatter in every which direction.
+A military grenade is also called granada in Spanish, because when you smash a pomegranate the seeds will splatter in every direction.
 As for the song Granada, it is a Mexican song written by a Mexican composer named Agustin Lara who dreamed of coming to Granada but never made the trip.
-Here is a YouTube video of José Carreras singing Granada with lyric and English subtitle.
+Here is a YouTube video of José Carreras singing Granada with lyrics and English subtitle.
 This video clip was taken from the first Three Tenors concert, performed in 1990 at the Terme di Caracalla in Rome, Italy.

 Our bus arrived at Torremolinos in the Costa del Sol shortly after 4 pm.
 After checking into our beach-front hotel, Melia Costa del Sol, Eduardo took us for a walk around the neighborhood.
 This is Eduardo's territory, he lives in Torremolinos.